Explore ways to buy Gusto stock as we approach the Gusto IPO date. Get access to select pre-IPO companies at Equitybee.

 Well-known individual investors include Aaron Levie (Box), Matt Mullenweg (Automattic/WordPress), Tobias Lutke (Shopify), Kevin Systrom (Instagram), Evan Williams (Twitter, Medium), Patrick Collison (Stripe), Jerry Yang (Yahoo), Sam Altman (Y Combinator), Jared Leto (Actor), and Ashton Kutcher(Actor).

-Gusto Valuation
+Valuation

 With more than 100 pre-IPO investors and a robust recurring revenue model, we should expect to see news of a Gusto IPO date approaching when the IPO sentiment improves.
+However, its pre-IPO valuation has shrunk from its last funding round, suggesting bankers may throttle IPO ambitions until the valuation recovers.

 We’ll get clues about the IPO date when we learn about the hiring of an underwriter, an S-1 filing is submitted, or reporting discloses a date range.

-How to Invest in The Gusto IPO
+How to Invest in Gusto Stock

 Most investors will not be able to own Gusto stock via pre-IPO investing platforms because they require the investor to be accredited.